17nak1/pfilter-colab/README.md

 By default, the model works on the [KDS Distributed Computer](https://portal.distributed.computer/) and uses the keystore located in `~/.dcp/default.keystore`.

 the final results includes different distributions saved as `savedstates.csv` and also the mean values of all distributions `filterMean.csv` in the results folder.
+For example the column `S` in the  `savedstates0.csv` can be plotted as a sample distribution for the susceptible class.

 `epi-fit.js`  also returns one more CSV file (savedStates.csv) that will be used later as an input in the forward model.